Why College Alcoholism Is No Laughing Matter

 A bad night of sleep can wreak havoc on your ability to function the next day.
 Sure, having a lot of alcohol in your system can make it easy to fall asleep, but the quality of your sleep is likely to be terrible.
 You'll probably wake up several times throughout the night or experience bouts of obstructive sleep apnea, which can deprive your body of oxygen.
 You'll be tired, irritable, and lack mental sharpness.
 You also may have trouble getting to sleep (and staying asleep) the following night or for several nights afterwards.

 Since alcohol interferes with sleep so much, some college students turn to sleeping pills.
 But that can be a dangerous and ineffective solution.
 If you take alcohol with sleeping pills, you significantly increase your risk of having a terrible accident, ending up in intensive medical care, or dying.
 Sleeping pills add to the sedating effects of alcohol and can make you stop breathing.
 The combination can also make you more prone to depression or anxiety.
 And since sleeping pills don't produce normal sleep, you may be more prone to dangerous sleepwalking or out-of-character nighttime behavior that you won't remember.

 4. Academic problems

 Indiana State University's Alcohol Awareness Handbook says that just one night of binge drinking can negatively affect your mind and body for as many as three days afterwards—even when you no longer have a hangover.
 That's probably why the NIAAA found that about 25 percent of college and university students have had academic problems related to their alcohol use.
 A lot of college drinkers miss classes, fall behind on their assignments, and receive poor grades on exams.

 In fact, there seems to be a strong link between alcohol consumption and lower grades.
 (The more drinks you have per week, the lower your overall grade point average is likely to be.)
-In the U.S., about 31 percent of people drop out of college within six years.5 Many of them drop out because of academic problems.
+In the U.S., about 31 percent of people drop out of college within six years.
+Many of them drop out because of academic problems.